osv/meteor-paginate-next-prev/README.md

 ## DESCRIPTION

-You have collection that have unique (most time) field and want then you can create paginating with previous/next page navigation.
+If collection have unique (most time) field then this package able to create paginating with previous/next page navigation.
+Optional subscription or fast fetch items without.
+Precaching previous/next pages and optional precaching subscription too.
+Designer for speed and various use cases.

+## SPEED AND PERFORMANCE

+This package will do 3 method requests for ids of current, next, previous pages (delayed) and other fields of items if subscibe is not enabled.
+With right index on sort field these 3 queries are very cheap.
+Subscription require more resources - need 1..3 subscribtion and collection mat be fullfilled with extra data that may be not need on client.